Globant (NYSE:GLOB) Rating Increased to Buy at Zacks Investment Research

-Globant (NYSE:GLOB) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Tuesday, Zacks.com reports.
+Globant (NYSE:GLOB) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
 The firm currently has a $235.00 price target on the information technology services provider’s stock.
-Zacks Investment Research‘s price target would indicate a potential upside of 12.54% from the company’s current price.
+Zacks Investment Research‘s price target indicates a potential upside of 11.80% from the company’s current price.

 According to Zacks, “Globant S.A. is a technology services provider.
 The Company provides engineering, design, and innovation services for clients.
 Globant offers content management systems; and e-commerce applications.
 It is also involved in the provision of data management solutions; and quality assurance engagement strategy, mobile testing, test automation, load and performance testing, and game testing services.
 It provides various software solutions primarily in North America, Europe, Latin America, and internationally.
 Globant S.A. is based in Luxembourg. “

-Other analysts have also recently issued research reports about the company.
-Itau BBA Securities upgraded Globant from a “market perform” rating to an “outperform” rating and set a $220.00 price target for the company in a research report on Monday, September 21st.
-Jefferies Financial Group initiated coverage on Globant in a research report on Friday, December 4th.
+Other equities research analysts have also recently issued research reports about the stock.
+Jefferies Financial Group initiated coverage on shares of Globant in a research report on Friday, December 4th.
 They set a “hold” rating for the company.
-Piper Sandler cut Globant from an “overweight” rating to a “neutral” rating and increased their target price for the stock from $205.00 to $222.00 in a research report on Thursday, January 14th.
-The Goldman Sachs Group cut Globant from a “buy” rating to a “neutral” rating and increased their target price for the stock from $190.00 to $210.00 in a research report on Monday, January 11th.
-Finally, TheStreet cut Globant from a “b” rating to a “c+” rating in a research report on Monday, November 16th.
-Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-The stock presently has a consensus rating of “Buy” and a consensus target price of $179.20.
+The Goldman Sachs Group cut shares of Globant from a “buy” rating to a “neutral” rating and lifted their price target for the stock from $190.00 to $210.00 in a research report on Monday, January 11th.
+TheStreet cut shares of Globant from a “b” rating to a “c+” rating in a report on Monday, November 16th.
+Itau BBA Securities upgraded shares of Globant from a “market perform” rating to an “outperform” rating and set a $220.00 price objective for the company in a report on Monday, September 21st.
+Finally, Piper Sandler cut shares of Globant from an “overweight” rating to a “neutral” rating and boosted their price objective for the company from $205.00 to $222.00 in a report on Thursday, January 14th.
+Five investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus price target of $179.20.

-Globant (NYSE:GLOB) last issued its quarterly earnings results on Thursday, November 12th.
-The information technology services provider reported $0.60 EPS for the quarter, topping analysts’ consensus estimates of $0.58 by $0.02.
-The business had revenue of $207.22 million during the quarter, compared to analysts’ expectations of $203.76 million.
-Globant had a return on equity of 10.92% and a net margin of 6.40%.
-The business’s quarterly revenue was up 20.9% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $0.62 earnings per share.
-On average, equities analysts anticipate that Globant will post 1.76 earnings per share for the current fiscal year.
+Globant (NYSE:GLOB) last announced its earnings results on Thursday, November 12th.
+The information technology services provider reported $0.60 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.58 by $0.02.
+Globant had a net margin of 6.40% and a return on equity of 10.92%.
+The company had revenue of $207.22 million during the quarter, compared to the consensus estimate of $203.76 million.
+During the same period in the previous year, the firm posted $0.62 earnings per share.
+The company’s revenue was up 20.9% on a year-over-year basis.
+As a group, equities research analysts forecast that Globant will post 1.76 earnings per share for the current year.

-Large investors have recently bought and sold shares of the company.
-Strs Ohio lifted its stake in shares of Globant by 17.9% in the 3rd quarter.
-Strs Ohio now owns 7,533 shares of the information technology services provider’s stock valued at $1,350,000 after purchasing an additional 1,142 shares during the last quarter.
-Charles Schwab Investment Management Inc. lifted its stake in shares of Globant by 3.1% in the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 3,501 shares of the information technology services provider’s stock valued at $628,000 after purchasing an additional 106 shares during the last quarter.
-Paces Ferry Wealth Advisors LLC bought a new stake in shares of Globant in the 3rd quarter valued at approximately $66,000.
-Vanguard Group Inc. lifted its stake in shares of Globant by 23.1% in the 2nd quarter.
-Vanguard Group Inc. now owns 217,098 shares of the information technology services provider’s stock valued at $32,532,000 after purchasing an additional 40,725 shares during the last quarter.
-Finally, FMR LLC lifted its stake in shares of Globant by 37.2% in the 2nd quarter.
-FMR LLC now owns 1,859,215 shares of the information technology services provider’s stock valued at $278,603,000 after purchasing an additional 504,506 shares during the last quarter.
-89.97% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in GLOB.
+Ropes Wealth Advisors LLC bought a new stake in Globant during the third quarter worth $29,000.
+CWM LLC bought a new stake in Globant during the third quarter worth $33,000.
+Contravisory Investment Management Inc. raised its position in Globant by 1,300.0% during the fourth quarter.
+Contravisory Investment Management Inc. now owns 238 shares of the information technology services provider’s stock worth $52,000 after acquiring an additional 221 shares in the last quarter.
+Steward Partners Investment Advisory LLC bought a new stake in Globant during the third quarter worth $44,000.
+Finally, IFP Advisors Inc raised its position in Globant by 1,104.0% during the third quarter.
+IFP Advisors Inc now owns 301 shares of the information technology services provider’s stock worth $51,000 after acquiring an additional 276 shares in the last quarter.
+89.97% of the stock is currently owned by institutional investors and hedge funds.

 Globant SA operates as a technology services company worldwide.
 The company offers machine learning, pattern recognition, and natural language understanding services.
 It also provides process appraisal, automated, process evolution, delivery management, agile consultancy, management consulting, user experience, visual and service design, industrial design, consultancy, fast prototyping, app evolution, platform integration, and hardware integration services.